 - Juice of 1 lemon

 - Place chicken cutlets between two sheets of wax paper.
-Using a meat tenderizer, pound the chicken until it's roughly an 1/8 of an inch thick.
-Set aside.
+Using a meat tenderizer, pound the chicken until it's roughly an ⅛ of an inch thick.
+Set aside.4 chicken cutlets

 - In a large bowl, whisk the breadcrumbs, cheese, and salt together.
 Pour the flour in a separate bowl and the place the eggs in another.
 Dredge the chicken in the flour, then dip it in the eggs, then roll it in the breadcrumb mixture.
-Place the breaded chicken pieces on a large plate and set aside.
+Place the breaded chicken pieces on a large plate and set aside.1 cup all purpose flour

 - In a large skillet, heat 2 tablespoons of the olive oil over medium heat until shimmering.
 Add the chicken to the pan and fry until golden on one side, about 2-3 minutes.
 Flip the chicken and repeat on the other side.
 Transfer the chicken to a plate lined with paper towel to drain.
-Pop the plate in a 150° F oven to keep warm.
+Pop the plate in a 150° F oven to keep warm.3 tablespoons olive oil

 - Bring a large pot of water to a boil and salt liberally.
-Add the pappardelle and cook according to the package's directions.
+Add the pappardelle and cook according to the package’s directions.
 Drain the pasta and toss in a little oil.
-Be sure to reserve 1/4 cup of the pasta water from the pot.
+Be sure to reserve 1/4 cup of the pasta water from the pot.1 250 g/9 oz package pappardelle

-- While you're waiting for the water to boil / cooking the pasta, wipe out the skillet and add the remaining olive oil.
+- While the pasta is cooking, wipe out the skillet and add the remaining olive oil.
 Heat the oil over medium heat until shimmering.
-Add the garlic and sauté until fragrant, about 2-3 minutes.
 Add the mushrooms and reduce the heat.
 Season the mushrooms with a generous pinch of salt and leave them to sweat in the pan for 10 minutes, stirring occasionally.
-Stir in the zucchini, green beans and a little more salt.
-Increase the heat and sauté until the greens are just tender, about 2-3 minutes.
+Stir in the zucchini, green beans, and garlic.
+Increase the heat and sauté until the greens are just tender – about 2-3 minutes.4 cloves garlic, 1 cup cremini mushrooms, 1 cup green beans, 1 zucchini

 - Transfer the veggies to a bowl and deglaze the pan with the white wine.
 Add the butter, lemon juice, and capers to the pan and bring to a simmer.
 Add the veggies back to pan and stir in the pappardelle.
 Toss to coat.
-Add the pasta water and cook until the sauce begins to thicken, about 1-2 minutes.
+Add the pasta water and cook until the sauce begins to thicken, about 1-2 minutes.½ cup white wine, 4 tablespoons butter, Juice of 1 lemon, 2 tablespoons capers, ¼ cup pasta water

 - Spoon the pasta onto four plates and top with a piece of chicken piccata.
-Pour any extra sauce from the pan over the chicken and serve immediately with additional shredded Parmigiano-Reggiano and a sprinkling of fresh parsley.
+Pour any extra sauce from the pan over the chicken and serve immediately with shredded Grana Padano and a sprinkling of fresh parsley.¼ cup Italian parsley, ¼ cup Grana Padano